 Market risk is the risk of loss from fluctuations in equity and commodity prices, interest and foreign exchange rates and credit spreads.
 The Fund is exposed to market risk from its investment activities, particularly through its equity holdings.
 The level of risk exposure depends on market conditions, expectations of future price and yield movements and the assets mix.
 The objective of the Fund's risk management strategy is to identify, manage and control market risk exposure within acceptable parameters, whilst optimising the return on risk.
 In general, excessive volatility in market risk is managed through the diversification of the portfolio in terms of geographical and industry sectors and individual securities.
-To mitigate market risk the Pension Fund Officers and the Fund investment advisors undertake appropriate monitoring of market conditions and benchmark analysis.
+To mitigate market risk, the Council and its investment advisors undertake appropriate monitoring of market conditions and benchmark analysis.